adamcatley/adamcatley.github.io/docs/AirTag.md

     **Impact**: An attacker could steal a personal item containing an AirTag and record the current public identity before removing the battery.
 This identity can be relayed to any BLE device in a decoy location to give the owner a false search area to recover their property.

-    **Solution**: The FindMy app on the owner's phone could filter out fast moving location reports which are unrealistic, or that use expired identities.
+    **Solution**: The FindMy app on the owner's phone could filter out fast moving, unrealistic location reports, or that use expired identities.
 Apple's backend cannot do this as the location reports are end to end encrypted.
 Appending an authentication tag to the BLE packet is difficult due to the already limited payload size.

 1.  **"AirTag Found Moving With You" alert can be avoided**